photo by Peter Schaaf

 Connie studied U.S. History and Music at Columbia University, and earned a Master of Music from the Juilliard School.
 She completed her Doctorate of Musical Arts at the University of Southern California under William Kanengiser and Pepe Romero.
 She also studied under scholarship at the Accademia Musicale Chigiana with Oscar Ghiglia in Siena, Italy.

-Connie serves as Tour and Communications Director for the Guitar Foundation of America and teaches at the Pasadena Conservatory of Music.
+Connie serves as General Manager for the Guitar Foundation of America and teaches at the Pasadena Conservatory of Music.
 She is currently performing a truly unique program featuring original works for guitar written by female composers.
 Her newest album, The Woman's Voice: Original Music for Guitar by Female Composers is available for purchase on her website at www.conniesheu.com and various online music services.